Adeyomola/content-management-system/README.md

 - Create a password file; add your ansible vault password to that file.
 - Then upload the file to a secret file credential with ID: `ANSIBLE_VAULT_PASSWORD_FILE`.
+- Create a "Username with Password" credential with ID: `dockerhub`.
+  * Enter your Docker Hub username in the username field and your password in the password field
-- Create four secret texts with IDs:
+- Create nine secret texts with IDs:
   * AWS_ACCESS_KEY_ID
   * AWS_SECRET_ACCESS_KEY
   * TF_VAR_account_id